-TASK # TASK SCORE Comments VND - 1 Verify the obligations of vendors (including sub-contractors) are clearly defined under the statement of work, requirements, standards, development milestones, acceptance criteria, delivery dates, etc. 5 Statement of Work is comprehensive.
+TASK # ТАЅК SCORE Comments VND - 1 Verify the obligations of vendors (including sub-contractors) are clearly defined under the statement of work, requirements, standards, development milestones, acceptance criteria, delivery dates, etc. 5 Statement of Work is comprehensive.
 Roles and responsibilities are clear.
 The Project maintains a disciplined approach to the development of Deliverable Expectation Documents that include scope, timeframes, and acceptance criteria.
 VND - 2 Verify that vendor's services are delivered in a manner compatible with the project's standards and work environment.
 4 Adaptation of vendor service delivery practices to meet project standards is an ongoing process.
-Accenture has demonstrated a commitment to meeting State expectations.
-At times the expectations have needed to be clarified and confirmed after being originally expressed and agreed to by both parties.
 VND - 3 Verify the vendor has and maintains the required skills and resource capacity, procedures and supervisory standards to meet their commitments 4 Vendor resource issues require ongoing management to prevent risk.
 Turnover remains an area of focus.
-Demand for resources may exhaust capacity in some areas.
-Accenture has deployed additional resources in areas requiring more and/or escalated attention.
+In February, Accenture onboarded the new SDS Manager.
+Transition has been remarkably smooth as the new SDS Manager engaged immediately and has already made beneficial impacts.
+This key position has turned over more than once since the start of the project, which creates risk to managing, coordinating, and executing technical work as activities increase with multiple Waves underway.
 VND - 4 Verify that any proprietary tools used by vendor do not restrict the future maintainability, portability, and reusability of the system.
 5 Infrastructure and application designs have been reviewed by the State Project team and Department stakeholders.